 Own-Occupation vs. Any-Occupation Disability Insurance

-When purchasing private disability insurance, you’ll find both own-occupation and any-occupation coverage options.
-(Your employer may offer only any-occupation coverage, so be sure you read your paperwork carefully to understand what you’re getting.)
+When purchasing private disability insurance, you may have the option to choose either an own-occupation policy or any-occupation policy.
+(Note that your employer may only offer only any-occupation policy, so be sure you read your paperwork carefully to understand what you’re getting.)

 Own-occupation is a more robust disability insurance product.
-It insures you against an inability to complete the specific job you have.
+It protects you in the event you become disabled and can’t work at your job.
 Typically, it’s more expensive than any-occupation disability insurance.